-Turtles II: The Arcade Game Intro:
+Teenage Mutant Ninja Turtles II - The Arcade Game Review

 The turtle’s franchise took an enormous turn for the better with TMNT II: The Arcade Game.
-Don’t get me wrong the first turtle’s game on the NES was good, but very hard.
+Don’t get me wrong, the first turtle’s game on the NES was good, but very hard.
 With the turtle’s in the arcade already, a port to the NES was all this series needed.

-Trutles And Description of Weapon
+Turtle's And Description of Weapon

 - Leonardo – Katana Blades (Dual Welding)

 Turtles II has the option for either a one (1)-player game or a two (2)-player game.
 The controls of the game are pretty easy to use.
 Pressing the “A” button your character would jump in the air or flip, pressing the “B” button in the air would create a flying jump kick.